Sunak and Mordaunt consolidate status at front of Tory leadership race

 Ms Braverman had 27 votes, five fewer than she had in Wednesday’s first round of the contest despite the field being smaller on Thursday.

-Mr Tugendhat also dropped five votes, but his team insisted he would not quit the race.
+Mr Tugendhat also dropped five votes but insisted he would not quit the race, saying: “I have never turned down a challenge because the odds were against me.
+I don’t plan to start now.”

 Ms Mordaunt gained the most votes, putting on 16 from Wednesday’s total.